 |Sorry - no pets or coolers allowed.|

 We're still finalizing the schedule for the 2014 Sugar Creek Slavic Festival.
-For reference, here was the schedule of events for the 2013 edition.
+Check back for a complete schedule and details.

 The Slavic Festival is held on the Mike Onka Memorial Building grounds, 11520 E. Putnam in Sugar Creek.
 Free parking and shuttles are available throughout the event.
 Contact us for more information.